 Now, that only answers why men tend to sleep after sex, not why women get wound up.
 I did some research and couldn’t find anything intelligent about why this is.
 But, my personal thoughts are that women crave emotional connection from their partner in their sex life and life in general.
 After sex is the time you feel most emotionally connected to your husband, so you get a second wind from the excitement of arousal and orgasm.
 The dilemma is that a lot of husbands fall right to sleep after.
-They honestly can’t help it.
+They honestly can’t help but fall asleep after sex.